cockroachdb/docs/v22.1/manage-certs-vault.md

 **Goals**:

-- Get a CockroachDB cluster running in Google Cloud Platform.
+- Deploy a secure three-node CockroachDB cluster in Google Cloud Platform.
-- Provision two root certificate authorities (CAs), one for issuing certificates for internode communication, and one for issuing certificates for SQL client connections.
+- Create a root certificate authority (CA)
+- Define PKI roles CockroachDB nodes and clients
-- Issue private key/public certificate pairs for use by the CockroachDB nodes comprising our cluster.
+- Issue private key/public certificate pairs for use by the CockroachDB nodes comprising our cluster
-- Use the client CA to issue client credentials.
+- Issue a private key/public certificate pair for use by the CockroachDB client
-- Access the cluster.
+- Access the cluster using the client credentials

 **Prerequisites**: